abliveira/git/Git Commands.md

 ### git blame

-shows the commutis of a file and the author responsible
+shows the commits of a file and the author responsible

 ```bash
 git blame file